* This page is for Consumers *

 Campylobacter bacteria normally inhabit the digestive tract of many farm animals (including cattle, sheep, pigs, and fowl).
 The feces of these animals may contaminate water in lakes and streams.
 Meat (usually poultry) and unpasteurized milk may also be contaminated.
 People may be infected in several ways:

-Campylobacter bacteria cause inflammation of the colon (colitis) that results in fever and diarrhea.
+Campylobacter bacteria, usually Campylobacter jejuni, cause inflammation of the colon (colitis) that results in fever and diarrhea.
 These bacteria are a common cause of infectious diarrhea in the United States and among people who travel to countries where food or water may be contaminated.
-Infections are most commonly caused by Campylobacter jejuni.

-Symptoms usually develop 2 to 5 days after exposure and continue for about 1 week.
+Campylobacter symptoms usually develop 2 to 5 days after exposure and continue for about 1 week.
 Symptoms of Campylobacter colitis include diarrhea, abdominal pain, and cramps, which may be severe.
-The diarrhea may be bloody and can be accompanied by nausea, vomiting, and fever ranging from 100 to 104° F (38 to 40° C).
+The diarrhea may be bloody and can be accompanied by nausea, vomiting, headache, muscle aches, and fever ranging from 100 to 104° F (38 to 40° C).

-In some people with colitis, the bloodstream is temporarily infected (called bacteremia).
+Bacteremia (a bloodstream infection) occurs temporarily in some people with colitis.
 This infection usually causes no symptoms or complications.
 However, the bloodstream is repeatedly or continuously infected in a few people.
 This type of bacteremia usually develops in people with a disorder that weakens the immune system, such as AIDS, diabetes, or cancer.
 This infection causes a long-lasting or recurring fever.
 Other symptoms develop as the bloodstream carries the infection to other structures, such as the following:

-Guillain-Barré syndrome (see Guillain-Barré Syndrome) develops in about 1 of 1,000 of people with Campylobacter colitis.
+Guillain-Barré syndrome (a nerve disorder) develops in about 1 of 1,000 of people with Campylobacter colitis because antibodies that the body makes to fight off the infection sometimes also attack the nerves.
 Guillain-Barré syndrome causes weakness or paralysis.
 Most people recover, but muscles may be greatly weakened.
 People may have difficulty breathing and need to use a mechanical ventilator.
 Weakness does not always completely resolve.
-Campylobacter colitis is thought to trigger about 20 to 40% of all cases of Guillain-Barré syndrome.
+Campylobacter colitis is thought to trigger up to 30% of all cases of Guillain-Barré syndrome.

-Weeks to months after the diarrhea resolves, reactive arthritis may develop.
+Reactive arthritis may develop days to weeks after the diarrhea resolves.
 Usually, the disorder causes inflammation and pain in the knees, hips, and Achilles tendon.

 If doctors suspect that the bloodstream is infected, they take a sample of blood to be cultured.